FTomondi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-solutions for c programming variables if else and while
+variables if else and while of c programming